oddbit/action-branch-merge/README.md

-# Nightly Merge Action
+# Branch Merge Action

-Automatically merge the stable branch into the development one.
+Automatically merge one branch into another.

+This can be useful to automatically merge `develop` into `staging` when a sprint is finished (milestone closed).

 If the merge is not necessary, the action will do nothing.
 If the merge fails due to conflicts, the action will fail, and the repository